André-Pierre Gignac

-André-Pierre Christian Gignac (born 5 December 1985) is a French professional footballer who plays as a striker for Mexican Liga MX club Tigres UANL.
+André-Pierre Christian Gignac (born 5 December 1985) is a French professional footballer who plays as a striker.

-Gignac began his career in his home department of Bouches-du-Rhône, playing for local club Fos and Martigues.
+Gignac began his career in his home department of Bouches-du-Rhône, playing for local clubs Fos-sur-Mer and Martigues.
 In 2002, he ventured to the Brittany region to join professional club Lorient.
 He starred for the club for two seasons, which included a loan stint at amateur club Pau.

 Gignac joined Toulouse in 2007, amid controversial circumstances.
 After early struggles, he reached prominence during the 2008–09 season, becoming the league's top scorer with 24 goals.
 After a sub-par 2009–10 season with Toulouse, Gignac joined the defending champions Marseille in August 2010 on a five-year contract.
 He scored 77 goals in 186 matches across all competitions for OM, winning two consecutive Coupe de la Ligue titles and the 2011 Trophée des Champions.
-After his contract expired, he moved to Mexico to play for Tigres UANL, where he has become the club's all-time top scorer in all competitions.
+After his contract expired, he moved to Mexico to play for Tigres UANL, where he became the club's all-time top scorer in all competitions.

 Gignac was a France international from 2009 to 2016.
 He made his debut with the team in April 2009 against Lithuania as a result of his good form with Toulouse.
 He scored his first international goal five months later against the Faroe Islands.
 Gignac made his first major international appearance for his country at the 2010 FIFA World Cup, featuring in all three matches the team contested.
 He also represented his country at UEFA Euro 2016, playing in several matches including the final, which France lost to Portugal after extra time.

 Early life

-Gignac was born in the city of Martigues in Bouches-du-Rhône in the south of France.
-Gignac is of partial Romani descent, but in an interview with French football magazine So Foot he stated he considers himself to be an adopted Manouche.
+Gignac was born in the city of Martigues in Bouches-du-Rhône in southern France.
+Gignac is of partial Romani descent, but has stated he considers himself to be an adopted Manouche.
 He is the cousin of former defender Jacques Abardonado and winger Yohan Mollo.

 Early career

-Gignac began his career with local club ES Fos-sur-Mer.
-He spent five years at the club before joining hometown club Martigues.
-After almost seven years at the club, Gignac was released after being informed he needed to bulk up.
-He, subsequently, moved over 1000 km to the Brittany region to join the youth academy of professional club Lorient.
+Gignac spent the first five years of his career at ES Fos-sur-Mer before joining hometown club Martigues.
+After almost seven years at Martigues, he was released after being informed he needed to bulk up.
+Subsequently, Gignac moved over 1000 km to the Brittany region to join the youth academy of professional club Lorient.
 After developing in the club's academy for two seasons, Gignac was promoted to the club's senior team for the 2004–05 Ligue 2 season by manager Christian Gourcuff.